SolshineCode/Single_Neuron_Toy_With_Backpropagation/README.md

 ## **Single Neuron Toy Model with Backpropagation**

 This script implements a simple neuron model using NumPy.
 It demonstrates how a neuron learns through forward propagation, error computation, and backpropagation.
 It’s an accessible way to explore neural networks and mechanistic interpretability without complex frameworks.
+(Code is handwritten, some code comments along with most of the documentation are LLM generated.)

 ### **Features**
 - **Forward Propagation**: Calculates neuron output using weights, bias, and a sigmoid activation function.